GreatCoder69/intel_classroom_assistant/README.md

 ## Usage

 1. Launch both backend server and frontend application
+2. On the login page, use the following credentials:
+   - For Student access: Username `student`, Password `student`
+   - For Teacher access: Username `teacher`, Password `teacher`
+3. After login, navigate through the application using the sidebar
-2. Use microphone button or text input to ask questions
+4. Use microphone button or text input to ask questions
-3. Receive educational responses powered by LLM
+5. Receive educational responses powered by LLM

 ## License
 [Specify license information]